-Christopher Lynn Johnson, whose criminal history includes convictions for burglary, fleeing from an officer and endangering children, had been sought by authorities in Pennsylvania and Maryland after Wildlife Conservation Officer David L. Grove, 31, was found dead of gunshot wounds Thursday night on Shrivers Road in Freedom Township, Pa., southwest of Gettysburg and near the Maryland line.
+Christopher Lynn Johnson, whose criminal history includes convictions for burglary, fleeing from an officer and endangering children, had been sought by authorities in Pennsylvania and Maryland after Wildlife Conservation Officer David L. Grove, 31, was found dead of gunshot wounds Thursday evening on Shrivers Road in Freedom Township, Pa., southwest of Gettysburg and near the Maryland line.

-Authorities quickly zeroed in on Johnson as the suspect in Grove's killing, and said he was on the run in a blue 1999 Chevrolet pickup, might be injured and should be considered armed and dangerous.
+Authorities had quickly zeroed in on Johnson as the suspect in Grove's killing, and said he was on the run in a blue 1999 Chevrolet pickup, might be injured and should be considered armed and dangerous.

 Pennsylvania Game Commission spokesman Jerry Feaser told the Associated Press that it was the first time a game officer had been slain while on duty since 1915.